 (e) Where an employee wishes to split the hours worked between cash and Compensatory Leave, such claims for leave shall be submitted in units of four (4) hours.

-A full time employee who has completed his/her probationary period and is incapacitated for duty through illness or injury shall be paid for his/her absence from work as follows:
+A permanent full-time or regular part-time employee who has completed his/her probationary period and is incapacitated for duty through illness or injury shall be paid for his/her absence from work as follows:

 |Length of Time at 100% of Salary||Length of Time at 80% of Salary||Length of Time at 66 2/3% of Salary